RobinHerbots/Inputmask/README.md

 });
 ```

-However the preferred way to alter properties for an alias is by creating a new alias which inherits from the default alias definition.
+However, the preferred way to alter properties for an alias is by creating a new alias which inherits from the default alias definition.

 ```javascript
  $.extend($.inputmask.defaults.aliases, {